apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 10. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
 11. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
-12. Create a VPC link and attach this to NLB
-13. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.

-1. Login / Sig into AWS Management Console
-2. Choose region from picklist as US East (Ohio)us-east-2
-3. On successful sign in, Search and click on Gateway API from AWS services dashboard, shows Gateway API dashboard
-4. Create new API by clicking on API link on the left side menu, leave some name and continue
-5. Resource Importing – Swagger collection into API

-1. Click on Resources \&gt; Actions picklist, then click on Import API under API Actions
-2. Next copy and paste the Swagger collections into the text area, and then click on import
-3. If everything seems to be ok then we can the below image
+    Search and click on Gateway API from AWS services dashboard, shows Gateway API dashboard Create new API by clicking on API link on the left side menu, leave some name and continue Resource Importing – Swagger collection into API Click on Resources \&gt; Actions picklist, then click on Import API under API Actions Next copy and paste the Swagger collections into the text area, and then click on import If everything seems to be ok then we can the below image Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.
+    To deploy AS400 API
+    click on Action button&rarr;Deploy API&rarr;create stage and deploy

 ![](RackMultipart20220423-1-c0u157_html_465fd8013ab5fa11.png)